With the green leaves of summer starting to turn golden yellow, rusty orange and ruby red, it can mean only one thing - autumn is on its way.

 The parkland at Lulworth Castle is home to ancient Oaks as well as stunning scenery across the Lulworth Estate.

-Let the children go wild on the adventure play area while the adults enjoy feeding the resident peacocks (pick up some bird food from the Castle).
+Let the children go wild on the adventure play area while the adults enjoy a woodland walk.

 Photo credit - Lulworth Estate